-Shannon Falls Squamish Hiking Trails
+Shannon Falls Provincial Park Squamish Hiking Trails

 Though hardly believable from looking at, the summit is only a one hour hike.
 In fact there are three peaks, South (First), Centre (Second), and North (Third).
 Each accessible from the single trailhead.
 The trailhead to the.
 From highway 99, in Squamish.

 From Cleveland Avenue and Highway 99 in Squamish (McDonalds is on this corner), drive south for about 2 minutes and watch for signs on your left.
 You can either park at the Stawamus Chief Trailhead or the Shannon Falls Trailhead.
 Both are close to each other but the Shannon Falls is much better for a day hike if you want to see both.
 Seeing both only takes a few minutes more than hiking just the Chief.
 If you are planning to camp overnight then the Chief Trailhead is better to park as that is where the campsites are.